-18.12 Overtime Exempt Employees.
+- 18.12 Overtime Exempt Employees.
 Lieutenants are exempt from overtime pay.
-The University agrees that Lieutenants will receive 1.5 times base pay for recharge special events, as well as pre-approved special projects and assignments.
-Currently, football and basketball games are the only recharge special events for which Lieutenants receive 1.5 times base pay.
+Lieutenants will receive premium pay in the following situations: - a.
+The University agrees that Lieutenants will receive double times base pay for UW football games. - b.
+Lieutenants will receive 1.5 times base pay for recharge special events, as well as pre-approved special projects and assignments.

+- c.
 For Lieutenants to be paid 1.5 times base pay for other special events, the parties must specifically agree to the payment in writing prior to the assignment.
-Lieutenants will earn a minimum of four (4) hours of 1.5 times base pay per assignment.

-18.13 No employee shall be assigned more than sixteen (16) hours in a twenty-four (24) hour period except during an emergency or such hours have been mutually agreed upon.
+Lieutenants will earn a minimum of four (4) hours of 1.5 times base pay per assignment. - 18.13 No employee shall be assigned more than sixteen (16) hours in a twenty-four (24) hour period except during an emergency or such hours have been mutually agreed upon.
 A minimum rest period of eight (8) hours will be given prior to beginning the next shift.